Cataract Eye Surgery in Johannesburg, South Africa

 Cataract Eye Recovery

-You will be able to go home after surgery, but you will not be able to drive yourself.
+You will be able to go home after your cataract surgery in Johannesburg, but you will not be able to drive yourself.
 Dr. Guglielmetti will prescribe medicated eye drops and special post-operative sunglasses to protect your eyes during the healing process.
 You will also be given an eye shield to wear while sleeping or napping for at least seven days after surgery.
 Strenuous activity such as heavy exercise must be avoided after your procedure.
 Most patients experience blurred vision for a few days after surgery, but your vision will continually improve as you recover.

 Schedule an Appointment Today

-Johannesburg patients who have not been diagnosed with cataracts can consider his Johannesburg LASIK procedures for vision enhancement.
-Dr. Guglielmetti also treats glaucoma, which, if allowed to progress, can lead to permanent vision loss.
-To learn more about all of your vision correction options, contact Dr. Guglielmetti today at 011-214-9075.
+Patients who have not been diagnosed with cataracts can consider Dr. Guglielmetti’s Johannesburg LASIK procedures for vision enhancement.
+He also treats glaucoma, which, if allowed to progress, can lead to permanent vision loss.
+To learn more about all of your vision correction options or to schedule a cataract surgery consultation in Johannesburg, South Africa, contact Dr. Guglielmetti today at 011-214-9075.